sgoodluck/react-flow-forge-project/README.md

 ## Project Completion

+### Instructions for use

+- Moving and connecting nodes work as standard with react flow.
+- To duplicate, delete, or mark a node as complete, use the **Context Menu** by right clicking a node and selecting the desired function
+- Additional functionality is available via the **Control Panel** in the bottom left (you may hover to see each function)

 ### Summary

 Overall, I enjoyed this project.
 The React Flow library was extremely well documented and enjoyable to use.
 I spent approximately 5 hours or so.
 That also includes some setup time for my machine (recently switched to a fresh NixOS install which was its own mini project).